 Colton is a tiny city located in the state of South Dakota.
-With a population of 720 people and just one neighborhood, Colton is the 102nd largest community in South Dakota.
-Colton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 700 people and just one neighborhood, Colton is the 102nd largest community in South Dakota.
+Colton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Colton real estate is some of the most expensive in South Dakota, although Colton house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Colton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Colton is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Colton who work in office and administrative support (14.04%), management occupations (11.58%), and healthcare (11.08%).
+Overall, Colton is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Colton who work in office and administrative support (13.53%), healthcare (11.78%), and management occupations (10.53%).

 Colton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Colton in 2022 was $33,148, which is middle income relative to South Dakota and the nation.
-This equates to an annual income of $132,592 for a family of four.
+The per capita income in Colton in 2022 was $33,188, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
+This equates to an annual income of $132,752 for a family of four.
 However, Colton contains both very wealthy and poor people as well.

 The most common language spoken in Colton is English.
-Other important languages spoken here include Italian and French.
+Other important languages spoken here include Italian and Polish.

-Did you know that the neighborhood has more Norwegian and Danish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Norwegian and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 38.5% of this neighborhood's residents have Norwegian ancestry and 3.9% have Danish ancestry.
+In fact, 30.2% of this neighborhood's residents have Norwegian ancestry and 7.9% have Dutch ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.